Search

 Dues and initiation fees shall be reviewed annually by the Finance Committee, with changes recommended to the Board of Governors for approval.
 Dues are payable in advance on January 1.

-1. Resident Members shall pay an initiation fee of $800 and yearly dues of $875.
+(a) Resident Members shall pay an initiation fee.
+Resident Members who are aged 40 or more during the year will pay yearly dues.
 Resident Members who are aged 35 to 39 during the year will pay yearly dues equal to 50% of the full Resident Member yearly dues.

-2. Intermediate Members shall pay an initiation fee of $400 and shall pay dues equal to 50% of the amount paid by Resident Members.
+Intermediate Members shall pay an initiation fee and shall pay dues equal to 50% of the amount paid by Resident Members.

-3. Senior Members and Intermediate Members shall pay annual dues equal to 50% of the amount paid by Resident Members.
+(c) Senior Members shall pay annual dues equal to 50% of the amount paid by Resident Members.

-4. Non Resident Members shall pay an initiation fee of $400 and shall pay dues equal to 53% of the amount paid by Resident Members.
+(d) Non‑Resident Members shall pay an initiation fee and shall pay dues equal to 50% of the amount paid by Resident Members.

-5. Legacy Members shall pay an initiation fee of $200 and annual dues of one-quarter those of Resident Members.
+Legacy Members shall pay an initiation fee and annual dues of one-quarter those of Resident Members.
 Legacy Members who make application for Resident or Non-Resident Membership within ninety days of attaining the age of thirty-five shall pay no additional initiation fees, and membership quotas will be ignored.

-6. Junior Members shall pay an initiation fee of $50 and annual dues of $25.
+(f) Junior Members shall pay an initiation fee and annual dues.

 1. Reading of the minutes of the previous meeting and their approval